Co-Chair, Real Estate & Land Useemail

 Manatt attorneys have a broad background in all areas of finance, real estate and land use relevant to the vineyard, wine and beverage industries.
 Our professionals are among the premier real estate and development advisors in the nation.
 They deliver the transactional experience, market insight and advocacy necessary to the completion of successful and expeditious projects, from land acquisition through financing, vineyard development, entitlement, construction, leasing and disposition.
 Our real estate practitioners are effective because they combine in-depth knowledge of the vineyard, wine and beverage industries with their in-depth knowledge of the law.
 Read more

-Ranked Nationally for Real Estate Law for 2013
+Ranked Nationally in Tier 1 for Real Estate Law 2014

 © 2013 Manatt, Phelps & Phillips, LLP.
 All rights reserved.